By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

 The human gut microbiome functions as a sophisticated communication network that extends far beyond digestion, actively influencing brain function, immune responses, and metabolic processes through complex biochemical signaling pathways.
-Emerging research reveals that the trillions of microorganisms residing in the intestinal tract produce neurotransmitters, immune mediators, and metabolic compounds that directly impact neurological and systemic health outcomes.
+The trillions of microorganisms residing in the intestinal tract produce neurotransmitters, immune mediators, and metabolic compounds that directly impact neurological and systemic health outcomes.

 Contents